Black Coffee (DJ): 2015–2019: Pieces of Me, Music Is King

 He began his first world tour in January 2015 at Circoloco, Mexico and it ended in August 2015 at Circoloco at DC-10.
 That same year, he released his fifth album, Pieces of Me.

 Pieces of Me was released in the second week of September and which was certified platinum a month after release by the Recording Industry of South Africa (RISA).
 It received criticism for its cover and title bearing a similarity to that of the 2011 album Pieces of Me by US singer Ledisi.
 Musically, the album was widely positively received, with some music critics saying that it was among the best music albums of the year.
 It went platinum in South Africa in October.
 On this album, he collaborated with Azola, Portia Monique, Ribatone, Nakhane Toure, Mondli Ngcobo, Kensy, NaakMusiq & Lungi Naidoo.

 In 2016, he performed at Coachella Valley Music and Arts Festival and Ultra Music Festival.
 At the end of the year, he was ranked 91st on Resident Advisor's top 100 DJs list.

 In 2017, he contributed to the beat of the song "Get It Together" on Drake's album More Life, which was released in March 2017.

 In 2018, he released a single where he collaborated with David Guetta that was titled "Drive" featuring Delilah Montagu.
 It was featured on Guetta's album 7.
 At the end of that year, he released a seven-track EP titled Music Is King.
 The EP features Msaki, Samthing Soweto, Mondli Ngcobo, Karyendasoul, and Zhao.
 Music Is King was nominated for Best Dance Album, Album of the Year and won Best Male Artist of the Year at 25th South African Music Awards.
 In December 2019, he embarked on Music Is King Concert to promote his EP, performed at Ticketpro Dome, Johannesburg on 14 and Kings Park Outer Field, Durban on 15.

 In 2018, he also performed at Salle Wagram which is Paris' oldest ballroom.
 The set was produced by Cercle and feature his signature melodic sounds of Africa.

 In September 2019, he released "LaLaLa" with American R&B singer Usher.

+In March 2018, Black Coffee performed at a sold-out show in Tel Aviv, sharing a social media post that read, “Thank you … I love you Tel Aviv … #soldout”.
+The ANC, the South African ruling party at the time, criticised his decision to perform in Israel.
+Black Coffee responded by emphasising his love for his Tel Aviv fans and stated that politics should remain separate from his musical performances, adding that he is not a “political party”.